 Blyth was the daughter of John Brunner, a wealthy Industrialist and Liberal politician, who like the Liverpool-born Grayson, had strong links to the Unitarian and Irish Home Rule movements (both men were raised in Everton).
 In the 1870s Brunner (or Swiss heritage) had founded chemicals giant Brunner Mond and Company with German-born chemist, Ludwig Mond.
 Did Grayson introduce Blyth and Anderson to the swanky and frightfully discreet suites of Georgian House on Bury Street?
 It’s certainly possible.
 Like Grayson, Anderson had strong links with both British Government (Ministry of Food) and London’s theatre district.
 Grayson himself was an actor, as was his wife Ruth Norreys.
 Grayson’s best man Arthur Rose – born Louis Drachman to Russian refugees in the St. Giles district of Edinburgh in 1880 – was also a prominent stage figure.
 Described by Grayson biographer David Clark as a ‘committed Socialist’, Arthur Rose had earned a living as an actor-manager with a touring company in England, and was passionate about just two things in life: theatre and politics – often combining these unlikely obsessions in a devoted flurry of activity at the Actors Association and taking up the slack in controversial spin-off projects like the Play For Play League with German-born actor and diplomat, Eric H. Albury (The Era, 21 January 1914/Bioscope May 26 1921) 4.

 The connections don’t end there.
 After his disappearance in September 1920, many people have speculated that Grayson lived out his days in New Zealand.
 Victor and his wife had often talked of emigration and it was here, during a tour with the Allen Wilkie Shakespearean Company, that Grayson enlisted with Anzac forces in the autumn of 1916.
-And it is also in New Zealand that Edith Jane Blyth and Colin Woollham Anderson BOTH meet untimely ends.
+And it is also in New Zealand that Edith Jane Blyth and Colin Woollham Anderson — the two lovers at the centre of the torrid Georgian House affair — BOTH meet untimely deaths.

 Blyth and Anderson had emigrated to New Zealand in 1926, Anderson plying his trade as a theatre owner and racing impresario.
 In November 1931 at the age of 50, Ethel Jane Blyth, who’d risked so much of her name and fortune over the affair, was dead.
 Ten years later, Hilda Porter’s Georgian House guest, Colin Woollham Anderson, son of a Glasgow Policeman, was also dead.
 The 66 year-old had been found poisoned at his home in Kohimarama near Auckland.
 A verdict of suicide was returned (Suicide Verdict, Theatre Manager’s Death, Evening Post, 11 March 1941).
 It was alleged that Anderson had been depressed and unable to sleep.
 The port-mortem examination revealed appearances that were consistent with cyanide poisoning.